yeonjae11/nntrainer/Applications/MyApp_MNIST/README.md

 - Prints L2 norm of weights before/after training, delta L2, and standard NNTrainer training logs (epoch losses).

 Notes
 - MNIST exposes optimizer differences in loss curves more clearly than random data.
-Recommended for validating the new Lion implementation.
+Recommended for validating the new Lion/Sophia implementations.